 Technological progress in this case is exogenous.
-In the alternative case (2.5) we allow for learning by doing by assuming that the growth of the stock of knowledge is a function of the cumulative amount of emissions that have been abated.
+In the alternative, more general case (2.5) we allow for learning by doing by letting the growth of the stock of knowledge be a function of the cumulative amount of emissions that have been abated.
 Additionally, we consider abatement uncertainty.
 The stock of knowledge then follows: